 The stone’s shape is also eye-catching.
 With a higher crown and smaller table than modern round brilliant cuts, an old European cut stone will look larger and present a taller profile than stones of similar carat weight.
 A larger culet on the bottom of the stone can also be seen and will show as a distinct circle when looking down through the stone, and the girdle is “frosted” or unfaceted, unlike more modern cuts that typically add a few extra facets along that thin edge.

-History of Old European Cut Engagement Rings
+History of the Old European Cut Diamond

 Cut between 1890 and the mid-1930s, these diamonds are particularly popular in Art Deco engagement ring styles, as well as some Victorian engagement rings and Edwardian engagement rings.
 Because old European cut diamonds predate modern wars, territorial claims, and drug trafficking, they are considered conflict-free and more eco-friendly than modern stones.